B10KGenomes/annotation/README.md

 Requirements: muscle, genewise, blast.

 To run this pipeline, please refer to `sample_work.sh`.
-Because of the limitation of github, the files GALGA.fa, TAEGU.fa, and HUMAN.fa need to be provided separately (details as `sample_work.sh`).
-These files can be downloaded from LINK

 ## Orthologs Identified by Synteny
  Identification of orthologs based on synteny in B10K phase2